 What you can do

 For mild symptoms of an allergic reaction, call your doctor right away.
-They may recommend ways to ease your symptoms and determine whether you should keep taking Emgality.
+They may recommend ways to ease your symptoms and determine whether you should keep receiving Emgality.
 However, if your symptoms are serious and you think you’re having a medical emergency, immediately call 911 or your local emergency number.

-Be sure to talk with your doctor about your health history before you take Emgality.
+Be sure to talk with your doctor about your health history before you use Emgality.
 This drug may not be the right treatment for you if you have certain medical conditions or other factors that affect your health.
 These are considered drug-condition or drug-factor interactions.
 The conditions and factors to consider include:

 Allergic reaction.
 If you’ve had an allergic reaction to Emgality or any of its ingredients, your doctor will likely not prescribe Emgality.
-Taking the drug could cause another allergic reaction.
+Using the drug could cause another allergic reaction.
 Ask your doctor what other medications may be better options for you.

 Alcohol with Emgality